 To provide meaningful instruction and training, classes are limited in size.
 Standard lecture classes average 25 students.
-The maximum class size for lecture classes is 30 students.
+The maximum class size is 30 students.

 The student-teacher ratio for laboratory classes is a maximum of 24:1.
-The student-teacher ratio for laboratory classes for the Medical Assistant program is a maximum of 12:1.
-For Massage Therapy laboratory classes the maximum is 20:1
+The student-teacher ratio for Surgical Technologist laboratory classes is a maximum of 12:1.